Aneeshie/nvim/README.md

 Edit `lua/plugins/lsp.lua` and add your desired language server to the `ensure_installed` table in the Mason setup.

 ### Changing Theme
-Modify `lua/plugins/colorscheme.lua` to use a different colorscheme or adjust Gruvbox settings.
+Use `Ctrl+Alt+T` to cycle between the three available themes, or modify `lua/plugins/colorscheme.lua` to add new themes or adjust existing theme settings.

 ### Custom Keybindings
 Add your custom keymaps to `lua/config/keymaps.lua` following the existing patterns.